isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-ants-in-car/index.md

 layout: post
 ---

-Have you sighted a streak of [ants](https://pestpolicy.com/how-to-get-rid-of-ants-in-the-bathroom/) crawling around in your car?
+Have you sighted a streak of [ants](https://pestpolicy.com/how-to-get-rid-of-ants-in-the-bathroom/)crawling around in your car?
 Well, rest assured that you are not the only one wanting to get rid of ants in the car and avoid their bites.

 Even though you may normally come across ants in your house devouring food crumbs or colonizing your back yard, but when ants invade your car they can be a hazardous distraction.